London comes alive on the day of the marathon. Here’s what I hope is some helpful advice for London marathon runners.

 - After the horn sounds, off you go.
 It will take most of us 5 to 15 mins to cross the start line.
 Unless you’re right towards the front, there is no need to race to the start line – there’ll be lots of folks pretty much sprinting on the spot.
 Remember, conserve that energy.

-- In the first few miles, unless you’re one of the elite or extremely speedy folk, it will take some time to find your pace because you will be surrounded.
+- In the first few miles, unless you’re one of the elite or extremely speedy folk, it will take some time to find your pace.
 People will be passing you in seconds eager to get moving and racing.
 Remember your plan and stick to it – you don’t want to burn out half way through.

 - Enjoy the fact you have folks screaming out your name.